-This approach integrates rigorous academics with social thinking – not only how to solve a problem but teach students how to think a problem through in the future.
-Opportunities for students to experience a sense of belonging to a larger community will be embedded in Vista programming Ultimately, students will also need to expand their learning beyond the walls of Vista Learning Center.
+This approach integrates rigorous academics with social thinking, not only how to solve a problem but teach students how to think through a problem.
+Opportunities for students to experience a sense of belonging to a larger community are embedded in Vista programming.
+Ultimately, students will also need to expand their learning beyond the walls of Vista Learning Center.
 Extending learning opportunities within the local community will provide experiences for students to generalize their social thinking learning while promoting living skills, independent skills, and working towards a diploma.

 - Social thinking

-Student misbehavior typically represents his/her response to a problem.
-It is important that intervening adults allocate time to identify what problem the student is trying to solve before the adult generates a response to the behavior.
+Student misbehavior typically represents their response to a problem.
+Intervening adults must allocate time to identify what problem the student is trying to solve before the adult generates a response to the behavior.
 Lagging social thinking skills and ineffective coping mechanisms typically influences student behavior.
 A behavior response must include an opportunity for the students to learn and practice new solutions to the problem.

 - Individual learning programs

 Each student is an integral component in the planning and assessment of their learning program.
-The first step in gaining the cooperation of a student is to identify where he/she is successful and continue to build from where they are.
-This will build a student’s confidence and skills, which becomes a catalyst for continued learning.
-The blending of skills and confidence provides an opportunity for a successful re-entry into the public school system.
+The first step in gaining the cooperation of a student is to identify where they are successful and continue to build from where they are.
+This approach will build a student’s confidence and skills, which becomes a catalyst for continued learning.
+Blending of skills and confidence creates opportunities for a successful re-entry into the public school system.

 - Community belonging

 The core tenet of Vista Learning Center is a sense of community belonging.
-Increased academic knowledge combined with emerging social thinking skills essential to navigating the ever-present demands of life must be accomplished through a collaborative effort by parents, school, and related service providers.
-This protective village contributes to the development of a truly individualized education and life plan for each student.
+Combining academic knowledge with emerging social thinking skills is essential to navigating the ever-present demands of life, adding in the collaborative effort by parents, schools, and related service providers to help student experience the real meaning of community.
+This protective village contributes to developing a genuinely individualized education and life plan for each student.